antonmedv/purephp/README.md

 PurePHP provide diffrent types on stogares.
 All supported storages are in [src/Storage](https://github.com/elfet/purephp/tree/master/src/Storage).
 You can access them by next methods and work with them like you work with them directly.

 Every storage has separate collection namespace.
 So you can have for different storages same collection names.
 You do not need to manualy create any collection.
-They will be automaticty create at first access.
+They will be automatically create at first access.

 ```php
 $pure->of('collection')->...